 It is worth mentioning that for a restaurant to occupy a place on the list, it has to meet certain requirements such as the continuity of the gastronomic project; excellence in service; quality in food preparation; participation in community initiatives, facilities and that the visit to the restaurant turns out to be a great gastronomic experience for the diner.

-In the case of the Oaxacan locals chosen, they are also characterized by the preservation of ancestral techniques and respect for the origin of the products, whether it is a traditional cook or a chef who is in charge of the project.
+In the case of the chosen Oaxacan premises, these are also characterized by the preservation of ancestral techniques and respect for the origin of the products, whether it is a traditional cook or a chef who is in charge of the project.

 The Oaxacan restaurants chosen for this edition are: